Custody fight in Pennsylvania could decide the political fate of GOP Senate candidate Sean Parnell

 Sinatra also argued that Parnell would not be able to provide 50-50 child care when running for the Senate and, if he won, working in Washington.
 She asked for sole legal custody of their three children for Snell.
 Parnell asked to continue joint custody but with more time with them.

 A former U.S. Army Ranger, Parnell served as a commander of a 40-man infantry platoon during the Afghanistan war.
-He wrote a well-received 2012 book, “Outlaw Platoon,” recounting his war experience, and has been public since then about his post-traumatic stress disorder and the struggles he had returning to civilian life.
+He wrote a well-received 2012 book, “Outlaw Platoon,” recounting his war experience, and has been public since then about his post-

+traumatic stress disorder and the struggles he had returning to civilian life.

 He recounted in the book beating and choking a former high school bully who tried to assault him in a Pittsburgh bar bathroom in 2007, after his return, saying he did not know whether the person survived the fight until the following morning.
 He cited the incident as a key moment pushing him to get treatment for the “fire raging inside of me before it torched my life.”